-Clio’s Scroll currently maintains an editorial board consisting of an Editor-in-Chief, a Managing Editor, and five Associate Editors.
+Clio’s Scroll currently maintains an editorial board consisting of an Editor-in-Chief, a Managing Editor, and eleven Associate Editors.

 Emma Bianco, editor-in-chief

 Emma Bianco is a senior majoring in history and American Studies.
 Her focus is the United State’s relationship with the USSR, and the study of ideology and propaganda in the 1950s and 60s.
 In her spare time, she enjoys cooking and watching BBC murder mysteries.

 Zachary Handler, managing editor

 Camryn Bell is a senior majoring in history with a focus on 20th century United States history and library history.
 In her free time she enjoys exploring the Bay Area and going to concerts.

 Madison Burson is a senior history major with a particular interest in 20th century German social and cultural history.
 In her leisure time, Madison enjoys trying new restaurants and going to concerts.

 Geraint is a third-year History and Classics double major, hoping to either go into International Relations or become a history professor (fingers crossed).
 His favorite area of study is the Roman Empire (Ancient Greece being a close second), with a dash of modern geopolitics on the side-although he will voraciously read anything on any time or place.
 When not buried in schoolwork, he can be found buried in sci-fi/fantasy novels or looking for good places to eat throughout the Bay.